 Distributions: (’18-$1.35 ’17-$1.35: ’16-$1.35 ’15-$1.35: ’14-$3.30 ’12/13-$1.30; ’11-$1.45; ’10-$1.45; ’09-$1.22; ’08-$0.80)

-The High Income Fund declined 0.4% in February, and since inception in mid-2008, has generated an annualized return of 5.9% (after-fees), well in excess of the S&P/TSX return of 4.4%, with significantly more stability than stocks in general.
+The High Income Fund was down 0.2%, and since inception in mid-2008, has generated an annualized return of 5.8% (after-fees), well in excess of the S&P/TSX return of 4.5%, with significantly more stability than stocks in general.
 Despite the current low-yield environment, we continue to target an annual total return of 6%-7% for the Fund.
 Over 90% of the Fund’s income comes from dividends, which offer significant tax advantages compared to interest income.

-At month-end the holdings of the fund can be broken down as follows: Cash 10%, Debt 7%, Prefs 28%, and Equities 55%.
-At month-end the yield on the Fund was 5.1%.
-As we noted last month, our goal was to get the current income yield into the 5-6% range, and we closed the month at the bottom of the range.
+At month-end the holdings of the fund can be broken down as follows: Cash 7%, Debt 7%, Prefs 25%, and Equities 61%.
+At month-end the yield on the Fund was 5.0%, at the low end of our yield target range of 5-6%.

 *Commissions, management fees, performance fees and expenses all may be associated with investment funds.
 Please read the limited partnership/trust agreements before investing.
 The returns are the simple rates of return (1 month, year to date) or the historical annual compounded total returns (2 yr, 3 yr and 5yr).
 All returns are net of fees and in Cdn$.
 Rates of return shown do not take into account income taxes payable by any security holder or other charges that would have reduced returns.
 Investment funds are not guaranteed, their values change frequently and past performance may not be repeated.